-Extremely strict federal regulations

-demand that Peekskill

-remove trace elements

-from its already-safe

-water supply.
-The new plant will do

-that and more, providing Peekskill with

-clean, safe water for
+Construction of the new Peekskill Water Treatment facility.
+At a cost of around \$35 million, this will be the biggest public works project in Peekskill's history.
+Extremely strict federal regulations demand that Peekskill remove trace elements from its already-safe water supply.
+The new plant will do that and more, providing Peekskill with clean, safe water for decades to come.

-work alone.
-Lead

-players in a string of exceptional accomplishments include

-City Manager Dan
+Greener doesn't work alone.
+Lead players in a string of exceptional accomplishments include City Manager Dan Fitzpatrick; Fran Brunelle, Director of Community

-Fitzpatrick; Fran

-Brunelle, Director

-Greener doesn't

-decades to come.